They’re all over your Facebook feed, and for good reason. Personal essays by popular authors and novices alike are relatable, engrossing reads.

 1. Boston Globe

-The Boston Globe Magazine section Connections column seeks 650-word first-person essays.
-Relationships of any kind are considered.
+The Boston Globe Magazine Connections section seeks 650-word first-person essays on relationships of any kind.
 It pays, though how much is unclear.
 Submit to firstname.lastname@example.org with “query” in the subject line.

 Must-read personal essay: “Duel of the Airplane-Boarding Dawdlers,” by Art Sesnovich

 This publication is aimed at women over 30.
 “We aim to entertain, inform, and inspire,” the editors note, “But mostly entertain.”
 Send your pitch to email@example.com.
-Essays earn $200.
+Pay varies.

 Essays — 4,000 words max — should have a “literary quality.”
 Include your work in the body of your email to make it easy for the editor to review, and send to firstname.lastname@example.org.
 No pay.